nakamingos/steggy-metadata-injector/README.md

 2. Converts the image to PNG if necessary (supports JPEG, WebP, TIFF, BMP)
 3. Prompts for a stats range (default: 1-99, supports any range including negative values)
 4. If using default range, offers option to manually enter exact stat values
+5. Prompts whether this is an honorary (affects embedded data format)
-5. Generates random stats (Power/Strength, Speed/Agility, Wisdom/Magic) within the specified range, or uses manual values
+6. Generates random stats (Power/Strength, Speed/Agility, Wisdom/Magic) within the specified range, or uses manual values
+7. Embeds JSON metadata into the image using steganography
-6. Embeds JSON metadata into the image using steganography
+7. Embeds JSON metadata into the image using steganography
-7. Creates an optimized PNG with `_steggy` suffix
+8. Creates an optimized PNG with `_steggy` suffix
-8. Generates SHA-256 hash of the output image
+9. Generates SHA-256 hash of the output image
-9. Creates Data URIs in both base64 and hexadecimal formats
+10. Creates Data URIs in both base64 and hexadecimal formats
-10. Updates `metadata.json` and `URIHEX.json` files
+11. Updates `metadata.json` and `URIHEX.json` files

 **File Naming Convention:**
 - Images should include `#N` in the filename (e.g., `Character Name #42.png`)